kulkarni-1983/kong-proxy-app/README.md

 Deploys
 - ECS Cluster using EC2 launch type
-- Task definition host kong container and test container definition
+- Task definition hosts kong container and test container definition
 - Configuration controls desired number of instances
 - Containers are published in ECR
 - Application Load Balancer(**ALB**) forwards to TargetGroup and exposes **public** DNS.
-- Target Group health checks on service port which verifies health of both kong gateway and test application.
+- Target Group does health check on service port which verifies the health of both kong gateway and test application.
 - Containers are run in **private** subnet
 - Auto Scaling Group(**ASG**) takes care of scaling up the instances.
 - Container logs updated to **CloudWatch** log group